CNES/EleFits/doc/breaking_changes.md

 * Find and replace word `EL_FitsIO` with `EleFits` in CMakeLists';
 * Find and replace prefix `EL_Fits` with `EleFits` in CMakeLists' and in includes;
+* Find and replace namespace `FitsIO` with `Fits` in sources;
-* Remove underscores from program names.
+* Remove underscores from program names in command lines.

 ### 3rd handler level